 You send in 4 Income Tax updates, the last one on 6 May 2019.

-In this case your final report isn’t due until 31 January 2021.
+In this case your final report is not due until 31 January 2021.
 This is because your accounts fall in a different tax return period.

 Pay your tax bill